Mers4ult/deep-learning-coursera-ng/C4-Convolutional-Neural-Networks/readme.md

 The *convolution operation* gives you a convenient way to specify how to find these **vertical edges** in an image.

-A `3 by 3` filter or `3 by 3` matrix may look like below, and this is called a vertical edge detector or a vertical edge detection filter.
+A `3 by 3` filter/kernel or `3 by 3` matrix may look like below, and this is called a vertical edge detector or a vertical edge detection filter.
 In this matrix, pixels are relatively bright on the left part and relatively dark on the right part.

 ```text
 1, 0, -1